conduit.

 Most contractor websites built by agencies are overbuilt.
 You don’t need a 20-page website with a blog, a chatbot, a pricing calculator, and animated transitions.
 You need a homepage that says who you are, what you do, and where you work.
 A page for each core service.
 A way to contact you.
 Photos of your actual work.
 That’s it.

-This kind of website costs $500 to $1,500 — not $8,000.
-And it can be done in a weekend, not three months.
+This kind of website costs $1,500 to $3,000, and it can be built in weeks, not three months.

 If you have a few hundred dollars a month to invest in your business’s online presence, here’s the priority order.